rdeioris/glTFRuntime-docs/README.md

 ![image](https://github.com/rdeioris/glTFRuntime-docs/assets/2234592/f29a45a3-f731-47fb-aabd-2e765a20767a)

+(All of them take an optional LoaderConfig structure that you can use for changing the loading behaviours, including axis orientation and scaling)

 Let's start with remote asset loading (we will use the official glTF 2.0 samples), open your level blueprint and on the BeginPlay Event, trigger the runtime asset loading: